mountblue/life-skills-track/email-communication.md

 **No bullet points**

 You need a longer vacation - around 5 days for Diwali/Holi/Eid to visit your family and spend time with them.
-Write an email with the request.
-Mention dates.
+Write an email with the request. **Mention dates**.
 Short crisp email with 2 to 4 sentences.
 No bullet points.

 ##### Email 6 - Requesting Feedback Session